-According to a new research published by Polaris Market Research the dietary supplements market is anticipated to reach over USD 349.4 billion by 2026.
-In 2017, the vitamins segment dominated the global market, in terms of revenue.
+The dietary supplements market is anticipated to reach USD 349.4 billion by 2026 according to a new study published by Polaris Market Research.
+In 2019, the vitamins segment dominated the global market, in terms of revenue.
 Asia-Pacific is expected to be the leading contributor to the global market revenue during the forecast period.

 A significant increase in the obese population, changing lifestyles, and initiatives and funding by governments to promote healthy lifestyles primarily drive the growth of this market.
 Other driving factors include increasing diseases associated with obesity, increasing disposable income, and increasing awareness regarding health and nutrition.
 The increase in obesity related diseases such as diabetes and hypertension along with sedentary lifestyles of consumers further propel the adoption of dietary supplements.
 The number of memberships for health clubs and gyms has increased significantly over the years, further promoting the growth of dietary supplements.
 Increasing demand in developing nations is expected provide numerous growth opportunities to the market players during the forecast period.